From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Conclusion and future plans

 \subsubsubsection{\textbf{Treacherous turn}}

 Scenario and event handler for an imbalanced power dynamic, where the tested agent is monitored whether they will seize a better reward when the opportunity rises, at the expense of another agent.
+This is inspired by \cite{bostrom2014superintelligence}.